connorbrown04/SmartBoardless/README.md

 # NAME OF PROJECT
+This is a project for the 2023 Laf-Lehigh Rivalry Hackathon.
+Our project is a cost effective alternative to the SMART Boards seen in many schools today, this allows for more students to learn in an effective, engaging, and modern environment.

-This project is designed to use two cameras on any surface in order to turn it into a touchscreen.
-You would then be able to line it up with a projector to use it for many applications such as teaching.
-The user would just have to point a certain pen between the cameras which would track the position.
-Then when they click, the computer attached will interpret it as if someone is clicking on that spot relative to the cameras.
+This project uses two cameras on any surface and turns it into a touchscreen.
+In combination with a projector it enables many new and adaptable ways to teach compared to a regular whiteboard.
+A user only has to point a specialized pen between the cameras and its position will be tracked on their computer.

-The set up for this requires some hardware.
+The system uses USB Windows-compliant HID protocols, enabling it to work on any computer running windows 8 or later without any additional client-side software, allowing for true plug and play capabilities.

 Our setup uses two cameras and a raspberry pi.
-Currently the cameras track the position of three colors, bright pink, blue, and lime green wrapped around a pen.
-It also uses a standard wireless mouse to click.
-Ideally you would have some device that can be tracked by the cameras with a clicker on it, so that you can simply draw and click on the surface.
-The cameras are plugged into the rasp.erry pi, which runs all of the code in this github for the photo recognition and mouse detection software.
-It then sends the data to a computer to act as a touchscreen.
-This will not be easily put onto your computer in its current state, you will need to do a lot of work with HID protocols for your computer.
+The cameras track the position of three color markers on the pen, bright pink, blue, and lime green.
+The Raspberry Pi runs all of the code for the photo recognition software and sends the data to the host computer to act as a touchscreen.